Ask a COVID-19 Question

 Beginning March 17 and until further notice, the Government of Jordan has suspended all inbound and outbound flights and closed land and sea borders to all passenger traffic, including Jordanian passport holders.

 Each governorate in the areas of the West Bank under Palestinian Authority control has a designated quarantine location.
-The addiction rehabilitation center in Bethlehem is the treatment point.

 There are confirmed cases of COVID-19 in Gaza.

 Entry and Exit Requirements:

 The Government of Israel has stated that travel in and out of Gaza through the Erez crossing is restricted to urgent humanitarian cases only.
 The de facto authority in Gaza stated that travel in and out of Gaza will only be permitted for urgent humanitarian cases and that those coming into Gaza will be quarantined for a period of 21 days.
 If you are a U.S. citizen in Gaza who wishes to return to the United States, please contact the Embassy at JerusalemACS@state.gov before making your travel arrangements.

 Beginning on March 19 and until further notice, the Government of Egypt suspended all international and domestic flights.